 I guess I wasnโt thinking all that hard about it.

-I was first introduced to this concept when I ran across this video, which shows the stark contrast in gait (walking pattern) between minimalist and โsturdyโ toddler shoes.
+I was first introduced to this concept when I ran across this video.
+It shows the stark contrast in gait (walking pattern) between minimalist and โsturdyโ toddler shoes.

 Needless to say, I was pretty shocked.

-When my daughter was a brand-new walker, I observed the very same thing I saw in the video: barefoot walking and minimalist shoes both made her look like a pro from pretty early on.
+When my daughter was a brand-new walker, I observed the very same thing I saw in the video.
+Barefoot and minimalist shoes both made her look like a pro from pretty early on.

 (I mean, I had always thought all babies walked like drunk bachelorettes.
 Not the case.)